saraicarus/genomeup_doc/source/index.rst

 GenomeUp documentation
 ===============================

-<a href="https://www.genomeup.com/">GenomeUp</a> is a bioinformatics startup, based in Rome.
+<https://www.genomeup.com/ GenomeUp> is a bioinformatics startup, based in Rome.